matterandvoid-space/subscriptions/README.md

-This library extracts the subscriptions half of re-frame into a stand-alone library with the key difference that the data source is (app-db reactive atom in re-frame) an explicit argument to subscriptions.
+This library extracts the subscriptions half of re-frame into a stand-alone library with a few differences, the key one being that the data source is an explicit argument you pass to subscriptions.

-This unlocks the utility of these for some creative integrations between changing out the data str
+This unlocks the utility of subscriptions for some creative integrations.

-This unlocks both ends of the subscriptions chain to be free variables - you can use any backing source of data - like datascript or a javascript object (maybe from a third party integration), it's up to you!
+It allows both ends of the subscriptions chain to be free variables
+- you can use any backing source of data - like datascript or a javascript object (maybe from a third party integration), it's up to you!
-- and the UI layer - there is one simple integration point for using a UI library - you guessed it - anything that can
+- the UI layer - there is one simple integration point for rendering with any react cljs rendering library.
-- return a react element.

-both ends of the spectrum - new data structures/stores backing the core ratom as well as plugging in different rendering integrations to display the data reactively.

-This is an extraction of re-frame subscriptions into its own library, where the db (as a reagent.ratom/atom) is always passed explicitly to `(subscribe)` calls instead of accessed via a global Var.

 The original motivation was to use subscriptions with fulcro, but the library can be used with any data source that is wrapped in a `reagent.ratom/atom`.

 In fact that is the library's only dependency from reagent, the `reagent.ratom` namespace.
-The UI integrations are added on top of this core. is on the data at its core - this makes integrating simple.
+The UI integrations are added on top of this core.

-library only has a dependency on the `reagent.ratom` namespace from the reagent codebase.

-Subscriptions are a way to apply pure functions over a core data source to arrive at derived data from that source.
+If you haven't used re-frame, subscriptions are a way to apply pure functions over a core data source to arrive at derived data from that source.
+They also allow "subscribing" to a piece of derived data - that is, specifying a callback function to invoke when the data changes, with the intention of committing effects - changing the state of the world - in this library that is usually affecting the state of pixels on a display attached to a computer.

 The difference from just using function composition is that the layers are cached, and having the ability to execute code in response to any of these values changing over time.